• Home

 Employees may not be reimbursed for expenses incurred on behalf of any other person except as follows:

 1. Employees may be reimbursed for the travel expenses of students they sponsor.
 Receipts are required for all student expenses.
 The amount reimbursed for students shall not exceed the established limitations for state employees.
 Students' names must be listed on the reimbursement.
-A student employee who is traveling in connection with duties as an employee is expected to submit expenses for reimbursement.
+A student employee traveling in connection with duties as an employee is expected to submit expenses for reimbursement.

 2. Employees may share a room; however, it cannot be required.
 If employees share a room, one employee may claim the entire room charge; however, the two reimbursements must be cross-referenced.
 Additional information can be found in the University of Kansas Policy on Consenting Relationships.